newaetech/chipshouter-picoemp/hardware/README.md

 PCB fab (OSHPark, JLCPCB, PCBWay, AllPCB, Advanced Circuits, etc).

 The board can be hand-built if you have done a few SMD builds before.
 The smallest parts are 0603 so there is nothing very crazy.
-Watch the build order on some parts.
+Watch the build order on some parts to make soldering easier:

+* Mount J3 (if using) before the nearby SMD parts.
+* Mount SW1 & SW2 after mounting R-Pi Pico if SMD mounting the R-Pi Pico.
+* Mount Q1 after parts around it.

 ### Bantam Version